Dry-web-roda for Rails Developers Part II (Persistence)

 > TilWeb::Container['repositories.tils'] => #<ROM::Struct::Til id=1 title="Illo qui laborum dolores." text="Illum laboriosam adipisci incidunt.
 Ad aliquam ratione non adipisci quia velit.
 Veritatis eum minus ut quod mollitia sit.
 Ea tenetur aliquam fugit mollitia.
 Rerum ratione et dignissimos a et enim necessitatibus.
 Animi nesciunt qui rerum voluptatem ipsum atque ad.">

-I know some concepts are quite different than what we are used to work with, and I could keep talking about them, but this post is getting quite long so I will stop here for now.
+I know some concepts are different than what we are used to working with, and I could keep talking about them, but this post is getting quite long, so I will stop here for now.

 Conversational rom-rb, part 2: types, associations, and update commands